matthewj1561/JournalAPI/readme.md

 # Lesson 02

-Builds of lesson 1 and allows for two routes
+Builds off lesson 1 and allows for two routes